Pipapolalama/MA_2024/README.md

 The master's thesis deals with the optimisation of AutoML frameworks, in this case with the help of data preprocessing.
 For this purpose, three AutoML frameworks AutoGluon, Auto-sklearn and TPOT were used to find out whether preprocessing really leads to better results and whether excessive preprocessing has negative effects.
-It has been shown that LDA and kPCA lead to poor results, while limited preprocessing leads to better results in terms of classification.
-In the regression task, the trinings results with the original data were the best.
+It has been shown that LDA and kPCA lead to poor results, while limited preprocessing leads to the best results in terms of classification.
+In the regression task, the trainings results with the original data were the best.